Akashkalee/devops-learning-material/GIT/GIT.md

 - Don't use stashes as long-term storage-commit your work when possible.
 - Check your stash list regularly and clean up old stashes you no longer need.

+[!NOTE]
-Note: Stashes are useful for temporary work, but are not a replacement for commits!
+Stashes are useful for temporary work, but are not a replacement for commits!